 If your CT scan report is unclear, contradictory or raises concerns before an important medical decision, seeking an independent radiology opinion may be valuable.
 A second review can confirm findings, clarify ambiguous descriptions or provide reassurance.
 Understanding your CT scan report is not about making a diagnosis yourself, but about being informed and prepared for meaningful discussions with your doctor.

-Janice Kendrick is best known as the mother of American actress and author Anna Kendrick,…
+Michael Levonchuck is best known as the father of American model, television personality, and entrepreneur…